rfsms/RFSS/README.md

 # RFSS
-NOAA - RF Survey System -- rsAutomated-StartStop.py
+NOAA - RF Survey System -- rsAutonomous.py
+(rsAutomated-StartStop.py can be used to manually schedule recording)

 This code is intended to be run on the RF Survey System (RFSS) located at different earth stations to evaluate RF Interference (RFI) anomolies that may exist in the environment prior to and during a meteorological satellite pass.